-Triple measure your storage spaces before buying bins, trays or racks.
+Triple measure your storage spaces (liek the inside of a closet door) before buying bins, trays or racks.
 There's nothing more frustrating than getting home and having to shove a container into a closet to make it fit.
 Storage products should fit your stuff, your stuff shouldn't have to fit whatever you buy on a whim.
 Plan ahead.

 - Carry a note card with the measurements of your closets in your wallet. (see more tips like this in Household Organizing Tips)

 - Once again, try to use... products that nest together.
 They will stack more easily.

 - Make sure they are clear and labeled.

 07 of 08